 Near the top, there’s one more ride available to you: a gondola that travels over the mountains from France to Italy on a 3-mile-long uninterrupted cable.
 You spend the next 40 minutes gliding high (really high) in the air above glaciers and crevasses.
 The sensory overload of so much breathtaking natural beauty, combined with the thin air, makes the cares of the world fall away; even the insubstantial nature of the door on the tiny gondola seems remarkably unimportant.
 Your only worry is running out of memory space and battery power on your camera.

 I’ve now made the trek to Chamonix-Mont Blanc twice, and I found it just as impressive on a second viewing; in fact, it’s one of my favorite sights in Europe.
-Since my last visit, they’ve added a glass box jutting out over a 3,280-foot precipice, because the whole thing wasn’t exciting enough already.
-Naturally, I had to include a day trip to Chamonix on our upcoming Lake Geneva tour; this is one of those places you’ve got to see – and feel – for yourself.
+Since my last visit, they’ve added a glass box jutting out over a 3,280-foot precipice - because apparently the whole thing wasn’t exciting enough already.